rednafi/rednafi.com/content/python/decorators.md

 If `joinby` has been called without arguments, the decorated function will be passed in as `_func`.
 If it has been called with arguments, then `_func` will be None.
-The \* in the argument list means that the remaining arguments can’t be called as positional arguments.
+The \* in the argument list means that the remaining arguments can't be called as positional arguments.
 This time you can use `joinby` with or without arguments and function `hello` and `greet` above demonstrate that.